 Best car insurance companies in Iowa

-Founded in 1931, Allstate is one of the oldest auto insurance providers in the U.S..
-It is also one of the top car insurance providers as the fourth largest insurance company in the nation.
-Allstate offers what most people will need with collision, comprehensive and liability coverages and add-ons such as personal injury protection, accident forgiveness, rental car reimbursement after an accident while your vehicle is repaired and roadside assistance.
+Founded in 1931, Allstate is one of the oldest auto insurance providers in the U.S. It is also one of the top car insurance providers as the fourth largest insurance company in the nation.
+Allstate offers standard insurance coverages, with options for collision, comprehensive and liability coverages, as well as options to customize your policy with add-ons such as personal injury protection, accident forgiveness, rental car reimbursement after an accident while your vehicle is repaired and roadside assistance.

-Geico is the second largest car insurance provider in the U.S. with over 13.8% of the market share.
-Geico offers insurance for any type of transportation, making accessibility one of its key features.
-Additionally, Geico is known for affordable premiums, with the average annual rate for full coverage in Iowa being $1,206.
-Geico also offers a long list of discounts such as the more common ones like good student, defensive driving and new vehicle, along with not so common ones like seat belt use, vehicle equipment and military discounts.
+Geico is the second largest car insurance provider in the U.S. with just under 13.8% of the market share.
+Geico is known for affordable premiums, with the average annual rate for full coverage in Iowa being $1,421.
+Geico also offers a long list of discounts such as good student, defensive driving and new vehicle, as well as more unique savings opportunities like seat belt use, vehicle equipment and military discounts.
+Geico also has an A++ financial strength rating from AM Best, indicating that the company is financially sound.

 Farmers started out selling coverage for farm vehicles in 1928.
 Since then, it has expanded its policy offering to include coverage for most automobiles.
-Farmers insures millions of insurers, however, it is only accessible in some states- Iowa being one of them.
-Farmers offers all basic auto coverage plans in addition to some extra coverage options such as New Car Replacement coverage.
+Farmers is not available in all states, but Iowa drivers do have access to its coverage options.
+Farmers offers basic auto coverage plans in addition to some extra coverage options such as New Car Replacement coverage.

 Average car insurance cost in Iowa